Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 The United States green card is one of the most popular permanent resident permits and opens several doors for social and economic opportunities to people from all over the world.
-As a foreign national with a green card, you are free to travel outside the United States to your home country and other countries of your choice.
-Not only that, but you also have the privilege of visiting certain countries without a visa.
+As a foreign national with permanent residency in the United States, you should know that there are numerous U.S. green card visa-free countries to which you can easily travel.
+In fact, you are free to travel outside the United States to your home country and other countries of your choice with the privilege of visiting those countries without a visa.
 In this article, we’ll cover:

 To travel to a foreign country, you will need to present your passport and your green card.
 You may also need some additional documents depending on the country you are traveling to.
 This is because some foreign countries have their own entry and exit requirements which must be respected by every visitor.